WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-03-14-Think-about-ai-systems-like-a-tester.markdown

 permutations of the data from the AI system might combine poorly or in violation with system state, or data from the AI subsystem response may fall outside anticipated ranges cause an error or failure in the code taking action.

+The highest risk potentional tends to be at the post processing state, because this is where all the inputs and state changes in the system come together to affect the final outcome.
+Errors introduced earlier will tend to propagate and ripple to this final stage.
+Not always.
+Sometimes something very bad could happen earlier, creating an early undesirable outcome, but the system has to get at least as far as processing inside the AI/ML model for us to think of this as an AI-derived problem.

+In our email chatbot example, the response message is read, the json portion extracted and processed.
+The possibility exists that malformed responses (json missing, hard to extract, or in different schema) might cause failure in the processing engine - maybe it gets stuck, aborts, abandons processing that request.
+Those that are processed are formatted to look good in email - where some content might cause errors in the formatting code.
+After formatting, the message is sent to an email server, and the ticket state is changed to resolved.